 Edwardian Postcard Project

-The project has been funded by the Bowland Trust and the Friends Programme of Lancaster University.
+The project has previously been funded by the Bowland Trust and the Friends Programme of Lancaster University.
+In 2015-2016 the project is funded by the Lancaster University Public Engagement with Research Leadership Group and the Arts and Humanities Research Council Cultural Engagement Fund.

 |Tweets by @eVIIpc|